Uncle G’s FUN Music Reviews: David Cross_Peter Banks – Crossover

 Uncle G’s FUN Music Reviews

-For those that are into the music of either man, news of this collaboration between the two should come as a pleasant surprise.
+For those who are into the music of either man, news of this collaboration between the two should come as a pleasant surprise.
 At least it did for me.
-I’ve been aware of both, David Cross (violin) and Peter Banks (guitar) since a time called, the 1970’s.
-Back then the music they were a part of, was considered in certain circles; Art Rock.
-Poetry, visuals, and music together that when genius presented itself, would make millions of dollars for the players, and their respected recording labels.
-And so we’re finding out entering the 2020’s, the sounds that so many of us grew up on, ended up being so special, that it can live on, way past the ones who created it.
-Imagine if you will; Kiss 2.0 – 4 young, talented semi-good looking guys, playing the roles of the original players.
-The entire Kiss song catalog, at their disposal.
-Also capable of making new timeless classics.
-And playing together for the next, 50 years.
-Not that I’m rooting for that to happen.
-A scenario like that is, plausible.
+I’ve been aware of both David Cross (violin) and Peter Banks (guitar) since the 1970s.
+Back then, the music they were a part of was considered in certain circles to be, Art Rock.
+Poetry, visuals, and music together, that when genius presented itself, would make millions of dollars for the players and their respective recording labels.
+And so, as we enter the 2020s, we’re finding out that the sounds that many of us grew up on ended up being so special that they can live on, way past the ones who created them.

-Two other bands that can live on for several eternities, in my opinion, are Yes, and King Crimson.
-Both are from England and formed in the late, 1960s.
-Something else in common; top-notch musicianship, and showmanship.
-Back when they were coming up, it was the audiences that kept going to the concerts, and their word of mouth praise, that enabled Yes, and King Crimson to have the song catalogs they have today.
+Two other bands that can live on for several eternities, in my opinion, are Yes and King Crimson.
+Both are from England and were formed in the late 1960s.
+Something else in common: top-notch musicianship and showmanship.
+Back when they were coming up, it was the audiences that kept going to the concerts, and their word-of-mouth praise, that enabled Yes and King Crimson to have the song catalogs they have today.
 Successful with both studio releases and the tour(s) that followed.
 Not all at times, mainstream approval.
-Enough spark to keep the fires lit, and keep the interest from fading out.
+Enough spark to keep the fires lit and keep the interest from fading out.

-Peter Banks, passed away back in 2013.
+Peter Banks passed away back in 2013.
 The guitar work that’s heard on Crossover, played by Mr. Banks, was recorded almost a decade ago.
 As was David Cross’s contribution.
-The improvisational session with Peter and David, the fruits of their labor, kept in a dark cool place until someone wise enough gave what was there, a listen.
+The improvisational session with Peter and David, the fruits of their labor, was kept in a dark, cool place until someone wise enough gave what was there a listen to.
 Then came the decision to carry on…finish the project.
-Released by, Cherry Red Records.
-The results are, fantastic.
-All songs were written by; Cross-Banks.
-Guest musicians were brought in, to finish the project.
-Players from both Yes, and King Crimson.
-The story goes that they were allowed to interpret what they heard from David and Peter, and proceed to add whatever as freely and creatively as they wanted to be.
-Produced by Tony Lowe, and one of the most talented violinists in present day recorded music, Mr. David Cross.
+Released by Cherry Red Records.
+The results are fantastic.
+All songs were written by Cross-Banks.
+Guest musicians were brought in to finish the project.
+Players from both Yes and King Crimson.
+The story goes that they were allowed to interpret what they heard from David and Peter and proceed to add whatever they wanted to.
+Produced by Tony Lowe, and one of the most talented violinists in present-day recorded music, Mr. David Cross.

 “Uncle G” discusses…David Cross & Peter Banks – Crossover

-The new studio release and the last professionally recorded tracks with any original unreleased Peter Banks recordings contain eight solid, instrumentals.
-They range in length from the opening number which clocks in at a little over 9 minutes, to three tracks that come in at four minutes and something.
-Progressive Rock at its best; rock, jazz, soundscapes, sound effects… it’s all here.
-Right off the bat, the production is, outstanding.
-So it’s here that I have to say; “If purchasing, please listen to at least once, on a decent pair of headphones.
+The new studio release and the last professionally recorded tracks with any original, unreleased Peter Banks recordings contain eight solid instrumentals.
+They range in length from the opening number, which clocks in at a little over 9 minutes, to three tracks that come in at four minutes and something.
+Progressive Rock at its best; rock, jazz, soundscapes, sound effects… It’s all here.
+Right off the bat, the production is outstanding.
+So it’s here that I have to say, “If purchasing, please listen to at least once, on a decent pair of headphones.
 It really does it justice.
-The sounds of Davids’s violin.
-Peters unique electric guitar playing.
-The guest players weaving in and out.
-A lot of beautiful sounding moments, scattered all throughout.
+The sounds of David’s violin.
+Peters’s unique electric guitar playing.
+The guest players weave in and out.
+A lot of beautiful-sounding moments are scattered all throughout.
 David’s violin playing complements and helps bring out Peter’s improv playing, especially the quieter parts.
 And vice versa.
-And this is just one day, working together.
-Professional musicians, with different backgrounds.
+And this is just one day of working together.
+Professional musicians with different backgrounds.
 David would perhaps be the more disciplined one.

-When I say, guest players, I’m referring to musicians who have history, with progressive rock champs, King Crimson, and or Yes.
+When I say, guest players, I’m referring to musicians who have a history with progressive rock champs, King Crimson, and or Yes.
 Here’s the list.
-Regarding, Crossover, all these guys worked on their respected parts, somewhat recently; 2018 – 2019.
+Regarding Crossover, all these guys worked on their respective parts, somewhat recently; 2018 – 2019.
 So not in the same room.
 Those who knew of or actually worked with Peter.
-You know, Peter told a story in his autobiography, about a fellow Yes band member, that had coitus with…Janice Joplin.
-If I’m not, mistaken.
+You know, Peter told a story in his autobiography, about a fellow Yes band member, who had coitus with…Janice Joplin.
+If I’m not mistaken.
 It’s been a while since I read the book, but if memory serves me well…one of these guys:

 Guest Musicians